Franklin bells: History

-Scientific investigation on of the phenomena of lightning originates with Benjamin Franklin.
-He accumulated analogical evidence favoring the supposition that lightning must be an electrical discharge on a large scale.
-This device is named for Benjamin Franklin, an early adopter who used it during his experimentation with electricity.
-It was invented by the Scottish inventor Andrew Gordon, Professor of Natural Philosophy at the University of Erfurt, Germany.
-About 1742 he invented a device known as the "electric chimes", which was widely described in textbooks of electricity.
+The Franklin bells were named for Benjamin Franklin, an early adopter who used it during his experimentation with electricity.
+Its predecessor was invented by the Scottish inventor Andrew Gordon, Professor of Natural Philosophy at the University of Erfurt, Germany.
+In 1742 he invented a device known as the "electric chimes", which was widely described in textbooks of electricity.
 Franklin made use of Gordon's idea by connecting one bell to his pointed lightning rod, attached to a chimney, and a second bell to the ground.
 One of his papers contains the following description:

 In September 1752, I erected an iron rod to draw the lightning down into my house, in order to make some experiments on it, with two bells to give notice when the rod should be electrified.

 I found the bells rang sometimes when there was no lightning or thunder, but only a dark cloud over the rod; that sometimes after a flash of lightning they would suddenly stop; and at other times, when they had not rang before, they would, after a flash, suddenly begin to ring; that the electricity was sometimes very faint, so that when a small spark was obtained, another could not be got for sometime after; at other times the sparks would follow extremely quick, and once I had a continual stream from bell to bell, the size of a crow-quill.
+Even during the same gust there were considerable variations.

+Through this experiment, Franklin was able to demonstrate that electricity behaves like a fluid, flowing through conductive materials and causing effects along the way.
+Franklin's experiment with the bells and the lightning rod was groundbreaking in its time, as it provided a clear demonstration of the nature of electricity and its properties and provided a foundation for further experiments and discoveries in the field.

-Even during the same gust there were considerable variations.Franklin's experimentation with the bell setup was pivotal to discovering that electricity exists outside of lightning and thunderstorms.
+Franklin's experimentation with the bell setup was pivotal to discovering that electricity exists outside of lightning and thunderstorms.
 The bells' odd properties intrigued Franklin and fueled further hypotheses.